-What is a social host?
+What is social host negligence?

 A social host is someone other than a bar or restaurant (a private individual) that knowingly provides alcohol to someone knowing that person has will have to operate a motor vehicle when they leave the social host home.

-This is a social host liability case filed in Dekalb County, Georgia.
+This is a social host negligence case filed in Dekalb County, Georgia.
 Our clients are James and Eula Long.
 Eula was a courier for Life Community Blood Bank South.
 She had driven to Atlanta to make a delivery to a blood bank in the Atlanta area.
 When she traveled her husband usually accompanied her so that she would have a companion while traveling.

 As James and Eula traveled Interstate 85 back to Montgomery, they were involved in a serious automobile wreck just South of Atlanta.
 The other driver involved in this wreck was operating her vehicle under the influence of alcohol.
 The experts in our case have given opinions that at or near the time of this wreck, the other drivers’ blood alcohol level was approximately .16 or twice the legal limit in the State of Georgia.